MeteoraAg/dynamic-amm-examples/README.md

 ### Alpha Vault configuration
 - `poolType`: `dynamic` or `dlmm` pool type.
 - `alphaVaultType`: Alpha Vault type, could be `fcfs` or `prorata`
-- `depositingPoint`: Absolute value that, the slot or timestamp that allows deposit depend on the pool activation type.
+- `depositingPoint`: Absolute value that, the slot or timestamp that allows deposit depending on the pool activation type.
-- `startVestingPoint`: Absolute value, the slot or timestamp that start vesting depend on the pool activation type.
+- `startVestingPoint`: Absolute value, the slot or timestamp that start vesting depending on the pool activation type.
-- `endVestingPoint`: Absolute value, the slot or timestamp that end vesting depend on the pool activation type.
+- `endVestingPoint`: Absolute value, the slot or timestamp that end vesting depending on the pool activation type.
 - `maxDepositCap`: Maximum deposit cap.
 - `individualDepositingCap`: Individual deposit cap.
-- `escrowFee`: Fee to create stake escrow account.
+- `escrowFee`: Fee to create staking escrow account.
 - `whitelistMode`: `permissionless` or `permission_with_merkle_proof` or `permission_with_authority`.

 ### Prorata configuration
-- `depositingPoint`: Absolute value that, the slot or timestamp that allows deposit depend on the pool activation type.
+- `depositingPoint`: Absolute value that, the slot or timestamp that allows deposit depending on the pool activation type.
-- `startVestingPoint`: Absolute value, the slot or timestamp that start vesting depend on the pool activation type.
+- `startVestingPoint`: Absolute value, the slot or timestamp that start vesting depending on the pool activation type.
-- `endVestingPoint`: Absolute value, the slot or timestamp that end vesting depend on the pool activation type.
+- `endVestingPoint`: Absolute value, the slot or timestamp that end vesting depending on the pool activation type.
 - `maxBuyingCap`: Maximum buying cap.
-- `escrowFee`: Fee to create stake escrow account.
+- `escrowFee`: Fee to create staking escrow account.
 - `whitelistMode`: `permissionless` or `permission_with_merkle_proof` or `permission_with_authority`.

 ## Testings
-First, run the localnet
+First, start the localnet
 ```bash
 bun run start-test-validator
 ```